fieldtrip/website/workshop/natmeg/preprocessing.md

 Since we have a dataset that contains both MEG and EEG data, we will browse through the dataset looking at different channel subsets at a time.
 We will first look at the MEG data.
 As you know, the Neuromag/Elekta/Megin MEG data has two types of channels; magnetometers and planar gradiometers, we will look at them separately as well.
 If you are not familiar yet with the difference between different MEG sensor designs, take a look [here in this video](http://www.youtube.com/watch?v=CPj4jJACeIs&t=5m58s).

-The MEG dataset that we use in this tutorial is available as [oddball1_mc_downsampled.fif](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/oddball1_mc_downsampled.fif) from our FTP server.
+The MEG dataset that we use in this tutorial is available as [oddball1_mc_downsampled.fif](https://download.fieldtriptoolbox.org/workshop/natmeg/oddball1_mc_downsampled.fif) from our download server.

 We will first start with the magnetometer